 Aftercare for Drug and Alcohol Rehabilitation Programs

-A key element in staying sober and preventing relapse is for patients to have plenty of support and resources available even after they leave the treatment center.
+A key element in living sober and preventing relapse is for patients to have plenty of support and resources available even after they leave the treatment center.
 The Gooden Center, like many rehab facilities offers options for aftercare treatments so that patients can have access to the help they need in order to get through the first few months of living on their own outside the facility.
 The transition from rehab into daily life can be very difficult because you will have to deal with real everyday triggers that can test your strength and commitment to being sober.
 Patients who stay in continuing care tend to fare better in the long run than those who don’t attend some type of aftercare program.
 Group counseling and meetings can be the best ways to stay involved in relapse prevention after moving back home.

 How Rehab Helps Addicts